Ang Mo Kio: Development of Ang Mo Kio New Town

 The first flats in the new town were completed in 1975, and construction work on the initial section of the 28 ha town centre, and on the new town's area office, was underway by September 1976.
 The town centre was planned to comprise a pedestrian mall, which encompassed most of the town centre, a hawker centre, an open area and a bus terminal, and to cater to residents of the new town along with the adjacent Mayflower and Serangoon Gardens estates.
 In April 1978, the Housing and Development Board introduced a new numbering system for blocks and streets, in which the numbers of the blocks and streets correspond to the neighbourhood that they are located in, in Ang Mo Kio, and subsequently for new towns developed thereafter.

 Construction work on a $13.3 million industrial area along Ang Mo Kio Avenue 5 commenced in June 1979.
 This industrial area was, according to the Jurong Town Corporation, the first of a new kind of industrial park built beside housing estates.
 The construction of a polyclinic to serve the new town also commenced in the same year.
 In 1981, a 1.6 ha facility for swimming along Ang Mo Kio Avenue 1 was completed at a cost of $4.7 million, and in July 1981, the polyclinic in Ang Mo Kio commenced operations.

 The design of the town won the Singapore Institute of Architects (SIA) Outstanding Buildings Award in 1983.
 The swimming complex at Avenue 1 also won the 1986 SIA Architectural Award for its unique "tetrahedral skylight" design.

-The large commercialization of the Ang Mo Kio throughout mid-1970s and 1980s also saw the rise of neighbourhood startup businesses that remain prominent throughout Ang Mo Kio Town Centre today.
+The large commercialization of the Ang Mo Kio throughout the mid-1970s and 1980s also saw the rise of neighbourhood startup businesses that remain prominent throughout Ang Mo Kio Town Centre today.
 One in particular eventually became one of Singapore's largest supermarket chains, Sheng Siong.